narcis-serbanescu/ansible/ansible-windows/README.md

 ## The Idea
-Bringing a bit of autometion to the in-place upgrade of Windows Server 2008/2012 operating system to Windows Server 2019, without removing the older existing version, while staying on the same virtual hardware.
+Bringing a bit of automation to the in-place upgrade of Windows Server 2008/2012 operating system to Windows Server 2019, without removing the older existing version, while staying on the same virtual hardware.

 ## The Mission